WarriorWool Anorak Donation for Active Military

 Also ...
 We used to accept AMAZON PAY, but Amazon said WarriorWool is a problem because, in their eyes, we are posing as a charity.
 WarriorWool is far more important to us than an Amazon button at checkout.HUGE THANKS TO ALL WHO HAVE AND DO PROTECT OUR FREEDOM!

-Lastly, please note we use the Trademark Symbol with WarriorWool™ to prevent some other company from commercializing a term that we have been using for this special purpose since we founded WeatherWool.
+Lastly, please note we have registered WarriorWool® as a trademark with the US Patent and Trademark Office solely to prevent some other company from commercializing a term that we have been using for this special purpose since we founded WeatherWool.

 The REVIEW feature below, which enables anyone to publish a review, was added in March of 2022.
 There is another page, linked above, for Reviews previously sent to us.